SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/data-explorer.md

 **Data point visibility**

-For each datapoint, its visibility can be switched on or off by using the toggle left from the data point name.
+For each data point, its visibility can be switched on or off by using the toggle left from the data point name.

 <a name="add-data-points"></a>
 ### To add a data point